 Posts to help you get there

 Taking the time to plan your groceries makes an actual trip to the grocery store much quicker and so much more efficient.
 It’s easy to get in and get out when you know exactly what you’re going in to get.
 I often base my purchases off of what coupons or deals are available at the time.
-An app I frequently use is called Ibotta.
-Ibotta not only gives you $10 just for signing up, but it also gives you money back on your purchase and pays you $5 for every friend you recommend.
+See how I double up on rebate apps to save the most money.
 You can go above and beyond this by doubling coupons or using any additional perks and offers that a store might have.
 Like Target’s Debit Card that gives you 5% back on all your purchases.

 This one goes hand in hand with planning your groceries ahead of time.
 Planning out what meals you’re going to make for the week allows you to get a grocery list together so you know what to shop for.
 I do this while still keeping my coupons and rebates from Ibotta in mind.
 Preparing meals ahead of time in bulk saves you time throughout the week because you won’t have to constantly think of what to cook.
 There are less dishes to be done throughout the week this way as well.
 Meal planning takes a lot of time from one of your days but winds up saving you tons of stress throughout the week.

 Of course, meal planning might not be your thing.
 It’s not for everyone, after all.
 If that’s the case, there are programs like $5 Meal Plan that literally do all the work for you!
 They will plan out your meals and get your grocery list together for you!
 Talk about simplifying!
 The $5 Meal Plan literally takes all the guess work and stress out of creating healthy meals while still sticking to your budget.